 - Stem is erect branching at the top.

-- Oblong to lance-shaped leaves to nearly 5 inches long; alternate on stem and deeply lobed with crinkly margins.
+- Oblong to lance-shaped leaves to nearly 5 inches long; alternate on the stem and deeply lobed with crinkly margins.

 - Leaves are smooth on top and smooth or hairy underneath